-■ External Encoder with Multiple Zero Points and Passing First Zero Point in Forward Direction and Returning after Power ON
+■ When Using an External Encoder with Multiple Zero Points and Passing 1st Zero Point in Forward Direction and Returning after Power ON

-When you use an external encoder with multiple zero points, each zero point operates in the same manner as described in 9.1.6 Passing First Zero Point in Forward Direction and Returning after Power ON.
+When using an external encoder with multiple zero points, the same logic as that explained earlier for an encoder with only one zero point applies to each zero point.

+See ■ When Passing 1st Zero Point in Forward Direction and Returning after Power ON.

-■ External Encoder with Multiple Zero Points and Passing First Zero Point in Reverse Direction after Power ON
+■ When Using an External Encoder with Multiple Zero Points and Passing 1st Zero Point in Reverse Direction and Returning after Power ON

-When you use an external encoder with multiple zero points, each zero point operates in the same manner as described in 9.1.6 Passing First Zero Point in Reverse Direction and Returning after Power ON.
+When using an external encoder with multiple zero points, the same logic as that explained earlier for an encoder with only one zero point applies to each zero point.

+See ■ When Passing 1st Zero Point in Reverse Direction and Returning after Power ON.

-To output the encoder dividing phase-C pulse when moving in the reverse direction, set Pn081 to n.□□□1.
+To output the phase-C pulse when a detection point is passed in reverse, set the following parameter to 1.